Habits of Heart and Mind: How to Fortify Civic Culture

 Civic and Political Culture

 We end this section with a note to distinguish two closely related ideas.
 Civic culture is a capacious concept, but it is important to note what it is not.
 In particular, civic culture is distinct from political culture, which is more specific to the processes and institutions of self-government.
 The look and feel of American political campaigns (most of which are run through political parties and an industry of political professionals), the ways legislators negotiate and represent their constituents, and the operations of government agencies all constitute important components of our political culture.
 But civic culture is bigger than politics and government.
 It extends to all the facets of how we live together as citizens, behave in public, deal with common problems, relate to our neighbors, and identify with one another and our communities and nation.
-Political culture may influence civic culture and vice versa, but the two are not one in the same.
+Political culture may influence civic culture and vice versa, but the two are not one and the same.

 Every place has a civic culture.
 It can take healthy or unhealthy forms and be adaptive or maladaptive for that society’s development.
 In autocratic Russia and China, both law and civic culture discourage speaking one’s mind about power, punish dissent, and foster norms of conformity.
 In contrast, the civic culture of democratic Germany, South Korea, or the Netherlands is far more oriented toward freedom and at the same time more communitarian than that of the United States.
 The same comparisons can be made of regions within countries.